EC-Release/sdk/userguide.md

 #### Connecting On-premise Data Sources to Predix/Cloud

 •	An EC Client sends a request to an EC Server and the request gets routed through the EC Gateway.
-The transmission happens through secure WebSocket.
+The transmission happens through a secure WebSocket.

 •	The EC server fulfils the request by sharing the required data.